nkrot/android-studies/RSSReader/README.md

       a) in MainActivity
       b) in a new class MyApplication (in onCreate).
 Is it possible to get Context here?

+9. THE APP CRASHES (OUTOFMEMORY) IN THE FOLLOWING SCENARIO: LET THE LIST SHOWN, CLICK A NEWS AND SEE A NEWS ITEM, GO BACK, CLICK ANOTHER NEWS

 Homework #5 -- database and SharedPrefs
 ===========